atomisthq/docs/docs/developer/run.md

-# Running Automation Clients
+# Running Software Delivery Machines

-You can run automation clients in many different environments, ranging from your laptop or data center to Platform-as-a-Service offerings like Heroku and Pivotal Cloud Foundry.
+You can run Software Delivery Machines (SDMs) in many different environments, ranging from your laptop or data center to Platform-as-a-Service offerings like Heroku and Pivotal Cloud Foundry.

-Atomist also supports running clients as Docker containers.
+Atomist also supports running SDMs as Docker containers.
 This allows you to operate them in Kubernetes clusters or Google Container Engine, for example.

-This document explains various ways to run automation clients.
+This document explains various ways to run SDMs.

 ## Running locally

-The easiest way to run an automation client is to start it up on your local development machine.
+The easiest way to run an SDM is to start it up on your local development machine.

-Running the automation client locally is extremely helpful during development of your automations.
+Running the SDM locally is extremely helpful during development of your automations.

 -   You can debug commands and event handlers using local development